 Severe storms, reported turbulence, heavy icing, wind, cloud heights, and visibility are just some of the weather factors that need to be ascertained by the pilot before the flight commences.

 Mother nature ALWAYS wins and as pilots, we have to respect her and if the weather during any part of the flight goes beyond personal and company limitations then alternate arrangements, routings or destinations may need to be changed or the flight postponed or canceled altogether.

-Notice To Airmen (NOTAMS) are issued by the FAA to alert pilots to information which could affect their flight.
-No matter how big or small the aircraft, NOTAMS apply to all pilots.
+Notice To Airmen (NOTAMS) are issued by the FAA to alert pilots to information that could affect their flight.
+No matter how big or small the aircraft, NOTAMS applies to all pilots.

 NOTAMS can be issued for things like runway closures, navigation equipment and airport lighting systems down for maintenance, a new crane on a building near an airport, blasting at a mine site, wildfire airspace closures, large firework displays, temporary airspace closures for when the President is in town etc.

 Planning to arrive at an airport with only one runway that is closed for maintenance could be a bad scenario if low on fuel.
 This is why pilots should be checking the NOTAMS before every flight.